$121.5M settlement in New Mexico clergy sex abuse scandal

-SANTA FE, N.M.
-(AP) — One of the oldest Catholic dioceses in the United States announced a settlement agreement Tuesday to resolve a bankruptcy case in New Mexico that resulted from a clergy sex abuse scandal.
+SANTA FE, N.M. — One of the oldest Catholic dioceses in the United States announced a settlement agreement Tuesday to resolve a bankruptcy case in New Mexico that resulted from a clergy sex abuse scandal.

 The tentative deal totals $121.5 million and would involve about 375 claimants.